-Our Qiwi Bank is a "credit institution" and is accordingly subject to the following financial services-related laws and regulations:
+Our Qiwi Bank and Rapida LTD are "credit institutions" and are accordingly subject to the following financial services-related laws and regulations:

 The Banking Law

 Federal Law of the Russian Federation No. 395-1 "On Banks and Banking Activity", dated December 2, 1990, as amended, or the Banking Law, is the main law regulating the Russian banking sector.
 Among other things, it defines credit institutions, sets forth the list of banking operations and other transactions that credit institutions may engage in, and establishes the framework for the registration and licensing of credit institutions and the regulation of banking activity by the CBR.